Saturday, November 2, 2013

 34th America's Cup Final Race, San Francisco, California, USA - 25 September 2013

 After all the trials and hurdles, the Cup is now over.
 There will always be critics and judgments about the event.
-Whether this Cup was an ego-boost for the Oracle founder or if Team USA had an unfair advantage, as a first-hand witness to the Cup, I have to say that this was a well put-together show for families and sports enthusiasts.
-Ultimately, in my opinion, this was a competitive sport of team building and working hard with and circumventing the natural elements.
-It brought together great minds and talents to innovate and build a state-of-the-art sailboat that challenged the status quo.
-This was not an environment for the faint-hearted prima donna or whiner - it takes humility and courage to step up to the plate.
-For these reasons, my hats off to the sailors and organizers!
+Whether this Cup was an ego-boost for the Oracle founder or if Team USA had an unfair advantage, as a firsthand witness to the Cup, I have to say this was an impressively staged event for both families and sports enthusiasts alike.

 Monday, September 23, 2013